Skip to content

 A new home at Osterley

-Over the next four years, items from the Ford Collection will be featured on display in the house for visitors to discover and see the historic events of the Grand Tour come to life.
-Starting from the 3rd of July this year, a display of eight artworks will be open to the public from Wednesday to Sunday between 11 am to 3:30 pm.
+Over the next four years, works from the Ford Collection will be displayed at Osterley, bringing the historic events of the Grand Tour to life.
+Starting from 3 July this year, a selection of eight artworks will be displayed throughout the house, which is open to the public from Wednesday to Sunday between 11am and 3.30pm.

 One of the key reasons for this spectacular collection coming to Osterley is because of the architect Robert Adam.
-When Robert Adam designed Osterley in the late 18th century, many of the architecture and features he incorporated were greatly influenced by his time on the Grand Tour.
+When Adam designed Osterley in the late eighteenth century, many of the architecture and features he incorporated were influenced by his own Grand Tour.

-There is a beautiful marriage between the artwork from the Ford Collection and some of our interiors, making Osterley Park and House the perfect home to house the great collection.
+There is a beautiful marriage between the artworks in the Ford Collection and our interiors, making Osterley Park and House the perfect home to display this great collection.

-By 2028, we hope to have the Ford Collection on permanent display in the Yellow Breakfast Room.
+By 2028, we plan to have the entire Ford Collection on permanent display in the Yellow Breakfast Room.

 The pleasure of owning a collection, and sharing it with others fully compensates for the burden that it entails.